 Average Management Experience

 in China, India, Italy, Japan, Kazakhstan, Malaysia and Thailand

 a 15-month period

 The program offers senior executives from around the world a global perspective on leadership and management.
-Students meet for six two-week teaching modules in Singapore, Shenzhen/Shanghai, New Delhi/Bangalore and Los Angeles.
-Mumbai will replace New Delhi for future classes.
+Students meet for six two-week teaching modules in Singapore, Shenzhen/Shanghai, Bangalore/Mumbai and Los Angeles.
 During the modules, to complement classroom learning, students are immersed in site visits, meetings with leading global executives across a variety of industries and disciplines, and projects with international companies.
 The program culminates with a Management Practicum, a global strategic consulting project.
 In addition to being a dual-degree program (unlike joint-degree programs in which graduates earn only one diploma), the program offers executives the flexibility to meet in different locations and to communicate electronically between sessions.

 Upon completion of the program, participants are awarded two globally recognized MBA degrees — one from UCLA Anderson and one from the National University of Singapore Business School — equipping them with the essential skills and knowledge required to lead organizations successfully in a global economy.